Note: I talk about phenomenal presentism in my 2021, Philosophy of Time: A Contemporary Introduction, as well as in various talks over the years.

 - No matter (i) what our experience is about — no matter what it represents or intends, or however you might like to put it, e.g., how it seems or appears, and (ii) how the rest of the world exists in time, or what rules govern anything other than experience, experience itself is strictly present.

-- Anything that we might say about experience as not being strictly present is relegated to something not real about or intrinsic to it.
+- Anything that we might say about experience as not being strictly present is relegated to something not real about it or not intrinsic to it.
 For various philosophers and theorists, this might include:

-(i) Mere represented or intended content of experience; it is not something real with respect to experience because it is not real in the broadest most general sense.
-I hallucinate a flame-breathing bear; I experience a duration.
-These are contents of the experiences but not properties of the experience itself, and also not real.
+(i) Mere represented or intended content of experience; it is not something real with respect to experience because it is not real in the broadest most general sense. (a) Hallucinating, I experience a flame-breathing bear. (b) Presentism is true and I experience a duration.

 (ii) Relationships which are not found in the experience itself; e.g., they do not constitute the experience.
 They might be real but they hold between an experience and other things, such as causes or effects of it.
-So, a flash of light causes my visual experience of a flash of light.
+So, (given a certain model of perceptual experience) a flash of light causes my visual experience of a flash of light.
 The flash of light is real, perhaps (whenever it happens) but it is not part of the experience.
 Instead, the experience is an effect of the flash of light.
-Similarly, a temporal relationship between that experience and the flash of light is not something which is part or constitutive or intrinsic to the experience.
+Similarly, a temporal relationship between the experience and the flash of light is not something that is part or constitutive or intrinsic to the experience.

 - Another example: it seems to you that you have some kind of experience of the past in memory experiences.
 E.g., it seems to you that you somehow experience in memory a day you when you were young that you slipped on some seaweed.
 But you can’t experience the past because: the past is not present, and anything you experience — however it seems — must be present.